-Scholars have found the film to be particularly valuable.
-Here's some responses.
+Scholars have found Honor & Sacrifice of particular value.
+Here's some of their responses.
 More can be found on our Reviews page.

 "This is an important film.
 In Roy Matsumoto's extraordinary heroism, we glimpse the confluence of racism in both Japan and the US during WWII and the irony of Japanese Americans contributing mightily to the success of the American military in SE Asia leading to the destruction of the Japanese Empire."